 Chipmunks have striped hair, large, dark eyes, perky upright ears, and short legs.
 A notable feature is their cheek pouches.
-There are two, one located on each side of their head between their jaw and cheek.
+There are two, one located on each side of the head between the jaw and cheek.
 The pouches can stretch to hold an incredible amount of food, almost as large as the chipmunk’s body, itself.
-The food is transported to their burrow, to be stored for eating later on.
+Chipmunks transport all this food to their burrow, where they store it to eat later on.

-Chipmunks chatter to communicate, with loud “chip” and soft “cuk-cuk-cuk” sounds.
+Chipmunks have three calls.
+One is a loud “chip,” and another is a softer “cuk-cuk-cuk” sound.
+The third, “chuck,” is an alarm call.
 They also communicate with body language, such as flattening their ears and raising their tail hair.
 Listen to their sounds

 Chipmunks are solitary, except during mating season.
 Some species mate in early spring and again in early summer, while others mate only once a year.

 Chipmunks hibernate in the winter, sort of.
-They don’t put on body fat, like bears, who can sleep for very long periods of time.
+They don’t put on body fat, like bears, which can sleep for very long periods.
 Instead, they awaken every few days to eat a few bites from their cache of food.
-They also use that time to urinate and defecate, but in a separate chamber—they keep their burrows, which are up to 10 feet long (3 m), with many entrances, very clean.
-During hibernation, their body temperature drops from around 94 degrees F (34.4 C) to as low as 40 F (4 C).
+They also use that time to urinate and defecate, but in a separate chamber—they keep their burrows very clean.
+During hibernation, their body temperature drops from around 94° F (34.4° C) to as low as 40° F (4° C).

-Chipmunks are omnivores and include in their diet nuts, seeds, fruits and buds, grass, mushrooms, insects, snails, small frogs and snakes, young mice, worms, and bird eggs.
+Chipmunks are omnivores and eat nuts, seeds, fruits and buds, grass, mushrooms, insects, snails, small frogs and snakes, young mice, worms, and bird eggs.

-Chipmunks prefer a habitat with many places to dash into for safety: open woods with fallen logs and stumps, forest edges, brushlands, and rocks.
-They also live in city parks, woodland areas, and along fencerows.
+Chipmunks prefer a forested habitat with many places to dash into for safety—fallen logs, stumps, brush, and rocks.
+They also live in wooded city parks and along fencerows.
 Yards, too, where they’re sometimes welcome and sometimes not, because of their penchant for nibbling in vegetable gardens and digging burrows under lawns.